My Notes

 This paper is my attempt to build the Schrodinger equation starting from Liouville-Von Neumann equation.
 This ended up with the possibility of considering the Quantum Mechanics based on density matrix rather than state vectors.

-Here, you can find the papers I found interesting and my discussions about them.
+Here, you can find the papers I've found interesting and sometimes my discussions about them.
 Also there are possible criticism (let's say confusions) about some of them.

 This is a paper written by Asher Peres in 1995 which investigates the necessary and sufficient conditions on generalization of Schmidt decomposition to a composite system with more than two subsystems.
 It turns out that it's simpler that it appears!